centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-commercial-extensions.md

 - Allowed elements to be grouped.
 - Fixed an issue making Business Activities' size different between viewer and editor.
 - Fixed an issue that caused server to crash because of duplicated Centreon modules.
+- [UI] You can now freely resize basic geometric shapes.

 ### 22.10.7